henriksb/henriksb/README.md

-# 👋 Hi there!
+# 👋 Greetings.
 I'm Henrik Selje Bygnes

 Welcome to my GitHub profile!
 Here, you'll find a mix of creative projects, security tools, and write-ups from my CTF adventures.
 I love tackling challenges in cybersecurity and building tools that make the world a little more interesting.